Skip Content

 Robert Mark

-Most of the African countries have their own distinct treasure of the drum beat.
-From the central role of the drum in African initiation ceremonies, through the Slave trade, many instruments and styles have taken long journeys to the Caribbean, South America and the US, where they influenced the development of rhythms and music.
-This experiential workshop explores the examples of Afro Caribbean rhythms and Afro Brazilian rhythms.
+In this workshop, I will demonstrate the development of the drum beat from the central role of the drum in African initiation ceremonies, through the Slave trade, many instruments and styles have taken long journeys to the Caribbean, South America, where they influenced the development of rhythms and music.
 Participation is encouraged in a drum circle format.
-Beginning with simple basic rhythmic concepts and coordination between the hands and the feet, we will then explore some easy to develop African and Afro-Cuban rhythms.

 Book now